Lymphatic Drainage Massage

 What to Do Next

-If you notice persistent swelling, a feeling of heaviness, or fluid retention, it is sensible to seek professional advice.
+If you notice persistent swelling, a feeling of heaviness, or fluid retention that is not settling, it is sensible to seek professional advice.
 Your PhysioWorks therapist can help you decide whether lymphatic drainage massage, physiotherapy, or a combined plan is the most suitable option.

-Our therapists provide lymphatic drainage massage at several Brisbane locations.
-To learn more about your options, you can also review our Brisbane massage clinics.
+Our therapists provide massage care across several Brisbane locations.
+To learn more about your options, you can review our Brisbane massage clinics or book a session to discuss the next step.

 FAQs about Lymphatic Drainage Massage